 ® Synchronization

 Folks are intimidated by carburetor synchronization and seem to deliberately avoid it.
-Yet well-synced engines are much more pleasant and most models are very easy to sync.
+Yet well-synced engines are much more pleasant and most vintage Hondas are very easy to sync.
 Try an early V4 or a six-cylinder CBX1000.
 Those are a challenge!
 Even so, the CBX1000 doesn't require 30 minutes as I hear folks saying they spend doing the job on their bikes.
 1 If syncing really takes that long, chances are good when the job is done the carbs will not be synchronized, and the gauges will act as if possessed, because the engine will be so hot by that time, the procedure will not work.
 An overheated engine will not sync.
 2

 The goal of carburetor synchronization

+That's just the first bit of news, something you've never heard before.
 Let's begin at the beginning.
 What does carburetor synchronization actually do?
 What's it for?
 Synchronization accomplishes just one thing: a smooth, steady idle.
 That in turn results in the secondary benefit of a satisfyingly crisp throttle response.
 That's it.
 Sync has absolutely nothing to do with open-throttle performance.
 3

 The act of carburetor synchronization